TiloRC/breaching/README.md

 ```

-## Notes for myself for how to get everything working on chameloen instance
+## Notes for myself for how to get everything working on chameleon instance

 First install miniconda with bash script from https://docs.anaconda.com/miniconda/#quick-command-line-install

 Then create a conda enviorment with the right version of python (https://stackoverflow.com/questions/56713744/how-to-create-conda-environment-with-specific-python-version)

+IMPORTANT: install pytorch with https://pytorch.org/get-started/locally/ before following the above steps.

 Finally do the above steps for installing kfac, etc.